-It's not uncommon that as a business has been growing, the amount of digital tools used have grown equally and without regulation - making overview harder as the data is spread in many places and different business units probably use different tools.
+It's not uncommon that once a business starts growing, the amount of digital tools used have grown equally and without regulation - making overview harder as the data is spread in many places, while different business units probably probably are using different tools and systems.

 To get a grip on your overview, you should: